This article describes how to build and test a model using the K-Nearest Neighbor (KNN) algorithm in Fortanix Confidential AI.

 - In the INFERENCE tab, click BUILD INFERENCE to predict the data output.

 - In the Build Inference form, enter the Inference flow name, that is, the name of the inference model.

-- In the Input dataset field, select the training dataset that you created in the first stage that you want to pass through a machine learning model.
+- In the Select input dataset field, select the input dataset you created in the first stage that you want to pass through a machine learning model.

-- In the Algorithm field, select the prediction algorithm.
+- In the Select inference application section, select the prediction algorithm.

 - In the Output Configuration field, enter the name of the output dataset that will contain the predicted output.

-- The output dataset will be encrypted; hence Encrypt Dataset is enabled to add an extra layer of protection to the output data.
-Copy or download the encryption key to decrypt the output data for viewing.
+- The Encrypt Dataset option is selected by default to generate an encryption key and add an extra layer of protection to the output data.
+Copy or download the key to decrypt the output data for viewing.

 - The inference is successfully created.
 Click RUN below the inference workflow to run the model and predict the output.
 Figure 10: Run inference

 - If the model was executed successfully, you would see the status of the execution under the Execution Log.
 Click the Execution Log link to view the log details.
 Figure 11: Inference success